Meet Coral Slavin, PhD

 Every caregiver who assists a woman in labor knows that birth can certainly have a “butterfly effect.”
 And that is why I am passionate about a woman’s right to gentle birth choices.
 In 1996, my daughter’s birth was a wonderful out-of-hospital experience at a birth center in Maryland.
 When we moved to Wisconsin the following year, I was dismayed to learn that birth centers were not yet an option.
 Our youngest son was born at home instead–an experience that our family cherishes.

 It had been my burning desire since then to open a center in the Milwaukee area so that other women would have the same choices that I was lucky enough to have.
 All women should be able to birth where ever they are most comfortable, whether at home, in a hospital, or at a freestanding birth center.
-And to that end, I am grateful to be able to offer women a place where they can have a homelike birth if they feel that their own ‘home,’ for whatever reason, does not feel right.”
+And to that end, I opened and operated Well-Rounded Maternity Center (one of Wisconsin’s first birth centers) from 2004-2019.”

 Coral serves on the board of directors for the American Association of Birth Centers (AABC).
 Locally, Coral is on the board and former chair for the C.A.R.E.
 Network of Wisconsin and the Birth In Color Initiative.